helium/HIP/0053-mobile-dao.md

 1. Same mapper can witness the same hotspot no more than once every 4 hours
 2. Same cell can be witnessed by a maximum of 6 unique mappers every hour

 During consequent launch stages, as the density of mappers grows, Helium Mobile DAO will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged hotspots can be witnessed.
-Details of this mechanism along with analysis of various attack vectors have been previously published and discussed with the community  in HIP37
+Details of this mechanism along with analysis of various attack vectors have been previously published and discussed with the community  in HIP37.

+Mobile radios will receive a QoS score between 0 and 1, similar to the transmit scale introduced in HIP 17 for LoRaWAN proof of coverage.
+This QoS score will act as a multiplier of the radio's incentive score, as well as genesis rewards on an epochal basis.

+1. All radios will start with a QoS score of .75.
+2. Radios will gain .01 for 48 consecutive epochs without a failed QoS standard test until the cap of 1.0 is reached.
+3. If a radio fails 2 consecutive QoS standard tests it will have a reduction of .01 until the floor of 0.0 is reached.
+4. Radio owners have the option to burn MOBILE to recover the QoS score faster.
+This burn rate will determined be by a chain var.

+We propose a linear burn rate of 20,000 MOBILE

 ### *Governance Specification*